open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/automatic.md

 ## More examples
-You can find more examples and documents here [php examples](https://github.com/open-telemetry/opentelemetry-php-contrib)
+You can find more examples and documents here [PHP examples](https://github.com/open-telemetry/opentelemetry-php-contrib)